jennifer-spillane/quality_review/quality_workflow.md

 Tree certainty including all conflicting bipartitions (TCA) for this tree: 9.260231 Relative tree certainty including all conflicting bipartitions (TCA) for this tree: 0.257229

-For the trin: *not the latest version of these numbers* Tree certainty for this tree: 10.977451
-Relative tree certainty for this tree: 0.313641
-Tree certainty including all conflicting bipartitions (TCA) for this tree: 10.691546 Relative tree certainty including all conflicting bipartitions (TCA) for this tree: 0.305473

 Or if we want the consistency using the correct tree, we use this command:
 >raxmlHPC-PTHREADS-SSE3 -f i -m PROTGAMMAWAG -t correct_tree_branches.tre -z all_gene_trees.tre -n tc_ic